4ldk/SubRegWeigh/README.md

 # SubRegWeigh

-This repository is the official implementation of the paper:
+This repository is the official implementation of the COLING 2025 paper:
 **[SubRegWeigh: Effective and Efficient AnnotationWeighing with Subword Regularization](https://arxiv.org/abs/2409.06216)**

-Presented at **COLING 2025**, Abu Dhabi.

 ## Datasets
 Put following data on ./data folder